microsoft/tslint-microsoft-contrib/TSLint-and-the-Microsoft-Security-Development-Lifecycle.md

 :--------------------- | :------------ | -------------
 `no-eval`                       | tslint        | Do not use the 'eval' function or its functional equivalents.
 `use-strict`                    | tslint        | Always enable strict mode when possible.
-`no-duplicate-key`              | tslint        | Do not duplicate property names in object expressions.
 `no-octal-literal`              | tslint-microsoft-contrib | Do not use octal literals or escaped octal sequences in  strict-mode compatible code.
 `no-duplicate-parameter-names`  | tslint-microsoft-contrib | Do not duplicate parameter names.
 `no-delete-expression`          | tslint-microsoft-contrib | Do not delete expressions.